Beach Cities Medicine

 Family Medicine & Sports Medicine is located in Redondo Beach, CA

 While pharmaceuticals and immunizations can be life-saving, there is nothing more life-giving than a healthy lifestyle.
 Sometimes the “hard science” on elements of lifestyle can be lacking or difficult to obtain.
-It’s hard to do placebo controlled, double blinded studies on things like stress and spirituality.
-And yet, paying attention to things like your sleep, exercise, nutrition, and other elements of a healthy and balanced lifestyle have been shown to have dramatic effects on the quality (and quantity) of life.
-Unfortunately, they’re all too easy to neglect, but David Wallis, MD and his team at Beach Cities Medicine in Redondo Beach, California will help you keep them in focus!
+It’s hard to do placebo-controlled, double-blinded studies on things like stress and spirituality.
+And yet, paying attention to things like your sleep, exercise, nutrition, and other elements of a healthy and balanced lifestyle has been shown to have dramatic effects on the quality (and quantity) of life.
+Unfortunately, they’re all too easy to neglect, but David Wallis, MD, and his team at Beach Cities Medicine in Redondo Beach, California will help you keep them in focus!
 To learn more, schedule a visit online or call the office today.

 Dr. Wallis completed a fellowship in Primary Care Sports Medicine after completing his Family Medicine residency.
 While he was never much of an athlete in his youth, his career in medicine and the amazing benefits of exercise on our health inspired him to start endurance sports in his thirties.
 Since that time, he has completed a number of marathons including Boston, finished many triathlons including five Ironmans, and participated in ultra-endurance cycling events as well.
 He admits that like any other drug, there may be such a thing as an addiction or overdose in the exercise department….
 Again, we all need some grace!